Vykolue/Sky-CotL-Archipelago/gameplay.md

 you may to be able to get some things out-of-logic

 ## Skips
-For the most part, something is considered a skip if it is neither intended nor obvious Skips never require forbidden items and are categorized based on how difficult they are to execute
+For the most part, something is considered a skip if it is neither intended nor obvious<br />
+Skips never require forbidden items and are categorized based on how difficult they are to execute

 The options are: